-For Ogle-tr-113, WASP-12 and WASP-18 we use the data on projected rotational velocities listed in Schlaufman (2010) and assume that the inclination angle between rotational axes and the line of sight is close to $\pi/2$.
-We thus respectively obtain rotational periods, P_r , approximately equal to 7.79d, 37d and 5.39d for these systems.
-In case of WASP-43 we use the result quoted in Hellier et. al. (2011) that $P_r \approx 15.6d$.
-Of these the rotation periods of Ogle-tr-113 and WASP-18 are closest to the orbital period, thus indicating that for these two systems is there a possibility that the effect of rotation could weaken tidal interactions appreciably.
+For OGLE-TR-113, WASP-12 and WASP-18 we use the data on projected rotational velocities listed in Schlaufman (2010) and assume that the inclination angle between rotational axes and the line of sight is close to $\pi/2$.
+We thus respectively obtain rotational periods, P_r , approximately equal to 7.79, 37 and 5.39 d for these systems.
+In the case of WASP-43 we use the result quoted in Hellier et al. (2011) that $P_r \approx 15.6$ d.
+Of these, the rotation periods of OGLE-TR-113 and WASP-18 are closest to the orbital period, thus indicating that for these two systems there is a possibility that the effect of rotation could weaken tidal interactions appreciably.
 Accordingly, we consider this effect only for these two systems below.

 In addition we remark that there are indications that the orbit of WASP-12 is strongly misaligned with the stellar equatorial plane (Albrecht et al. 2012).
 This means that additional tidal effects to those we consider can play a role.
 However, the stellar rotation period is estimated to exceed the orbital period by more than an order of magnitude.
 Accordingly, as indicated above, it should be reasonable to neglect rotation when considering orbital decay.
-Nonetheless the misalignement will result in tidal forcing associated with azimuthal mode number, m = 1, in addition to that with m = 2 considered in this paper.
-This will excite stellar modes leading to dissipation that is expected to cause evolution towards alignment (see eg. Papaloizou & Pringle 1982).
+None the less the misalignment will result in tidal forcing associated with azimuthal mode number, m = 1, in addition to that with m = 2 considered in this paper.
+This will excite stellar modes leading to dissipation that is expected to cause evolution towards alignment (see e.g. Papaloizou & Pringle 1982).
 As long as tides remain linear this effect should be decoupled from orbital decay.